Skip to main content

 Are plant-based omega-3 sources different from fish-based sources?

 Plant-derived omega-3s come in the form of alpha-linolenic acid (ALA)—which is the only essential omega-3 fatty acid.
 Our bodies cannot synthesize it, so we must consume ALA through our diets.
-The body naturally converts ALA into longer chain omega-3 fatty acids, docosahexaenoic acid (DHA)—which is important for brain health—and eicosapentaenoic acid (EPA).
+The body naturally converts ALA into the longer-chain omega-3 fatty acids docosahexaenoic acid (DHA)—which is important for brain health—and eicosapentaenoic acid (EPA).

 Fish contain both DHA and EPA.
-But that doesn’t mean that those following plant-based diets are deficient in these longer chain omega-3s.
-In fact, women following vegan diets actually had significantly more long-chain omega-3 fats in their blood, compared with fish-eaters, meat-eaters, and ovo-lacto vegetarians, according to findings from the European Prospective Investigation into Cancer and Nutrition (EPIC) Study.
-Despite zero intake of long-chain omega-3s (EPA and DHA) and lower intake of the plant-derived ALA, vegan participants converted robust amounts of shorter-chain fatty acids into these long-chain fatty acids, compared to fish eaters.
+But that doesn’t mean that individuals following plant-based diets are deficient in these longer-chain omega-3s.
+In fact, women following vegan diets actually had significantly more long-chain omega-3 fats in their blood, compared with fish eaters, meat eaters, and ovo-lacto-vegetarians, according to findings from the European Prospective Investigation into Cancer and Nutrition (EPIC) Study.1 Despite zero intake of long-chain omega-3s (EPA and DHA) and lower intake of the plant-derived ALA, vegan participants converted robust amounts of shorter-chain fatty acids into these long-chain fatty acids, compared with fish eaters.

 Do people eating plant-based diets have adequate omega-3 levels?

 When it comes to measuring omega-3 levels, the likelihood of having lower EPA and DHA levels among vegans is, on average, higher; however, this does not extend to any known clinical relevance.
-In fact, researchers note the advantage of a vegan diet for heart health compared with nonvegans.
+In fact, researchers note the advantage of a vegan diet for heart health compared with a nonvegan diet.3

 Is a plant-based diet healthy for the brain?

 Plant-based foods are beneficial to the brain and may help prevent Alzheimer’s disease and other forms of dementia.
-Research shows that saturated and trans fats—found in animal products, pastries, and fried foods—can increase the risk for cognitive decline.
-Foods rich in vitamin E—including nuts, seeds, leafy greens, and whole grains—are especially beneficial for brain health.
-Studies have also suggested that vitamin C—found in fruits and vegetables—may help protect against cognitive decline.
+Although omega-3s are important for brain health, optimal brain health is about more than omega-3 intake.
+Research shows that saturated and trans fats—found in animal products, pastries, and fried foods—can increase the risk for cognitive decline.5 Foods rich in vitamin E—including nuts, seeds, leafy greens, and whole grains—are especially beneficial for brain health.
+Studies have also suggested that vitamin C—found in fruits and vegetables—may help protect against cognitive decline.6

 Is fish consumption heart-healthy?

-On the other hand, a plant-based diet has been proven to prevent, and even reverse, heart disease.
-A recent study found that while replacing red meat with plant-based protein lowers the risk for heart disease, replacing red meat with fish did not reduce the risk.
+On the other hand, a plant-based diet has been proven to prevent, and even reverse heart disease.
+One study found that while replacing red meat with plant-based protein lowers the risk for heart disease, replacing red meat with fish did not reduce the risk.7 In another study comparing a Mediterranean diet, which is known to be high in fish and omega-3 fats, to a vegan diet, the low-fat vegan diet had a larger improvement in body weight and cholesterol.8

 What about fish oil supplements?

 Although fish oil supplements have been touted as a cure for everything from heart problems to arthritis, current research shows that there may not be any benefits to taking the supplement.
-According to a review that combined data from 20 studies, the use of omega-3 supplements over a two-year period had no effect on heart-related death, heart attack, or stroke.
-Another study found no link between fish oil supplements and the prevention or improvement of dementia.
+According to a review that combined data from 20 studies, the use of omega-3 supplements over a two-year period had no effect on heart-related death, heart attack, or stroke.9 Further research found no link between fish oil supplements and the prevention or improvement of dementia.10,11

-By focusing on plant foods like vegetables, fruits, whole grains, and legumes, you’ll get the full range of essential nutrients without the toxins and other health risks associated with fish consumption!
+By focusing on plant foods like vegetables, fruits, whole grains, and legumes, you’ll get the full range of essential nutrients without the toxins and other health risks associated with fish consumption.12

 Plant-Based Sources of Omega-3s: